FSIN-ohm/Matomat-Documentation/docs/server.md

 - `mail_smtp_password`: The password of the `mail_smtp_user`.
 - `mail_template_file`: The relative path to the mail template.
 Read more about the mail template file over at the [email interface section](#email_interface).
 - `mail_subject`: This line is the template for the mail subject.
 Read more about this over at the [email interface section](#email_interface)
-- `check_interfal`: If the email interface is enabled this will contain the period of minutes after which the stock is being checked.
+- `check_interval`: If the email interface is enabled this will contain the period of minutes after which the stock is being checked.
 Read more about this over at the Read more about this over at the [email interface section](#email_interface)

 ### Storage